finos/common-domain-model/documentation/source/contribution.rst

 #.
 The *CDM Working Groups* are assembled per subject matter or use cases to actively develop and implement concretely targeted elements of the CDM.
 Participants include ISDA members and non-members from the CDM user community who commit time and effort for the development and implementation of the CDM as a global standard.

-Committee members or any user of CDM within the community can propose amendments to the CDM.
-The on-going development of the CDM adheres to the following process:
+Committee members or any user of CDM within the community can propose amendments in accordance with the following process:

 .. figure:: images/CDM-Development-Process.png